Editor’s note–this article has been updated and included into a multi-part series on marijuana and medicine. Check it out there.

 However, Dr. Gupta’s most egregious belief is that he appears to be convinced that cannabis has a role in treating cancer.
 But, is there any evidence out there that actual cannabis or its byproducts have any effect on cancers?
 Before we start, let’s remember that there are 100 to over 200 different types of cancer (the actual number depends on how some researchers subdivide some cancers) in humans.
 And each of these different cancers have different pathophysiologies, different genetics, different prognoses, different causes, and different treatments.
 In other words, it is not one singular disease with one unified course of treatment.
 Always be skeptical when someone makes some claim that “XYZ cures or prevents cancer”, because that’s going to be nearly impossible.
 Every cancer is so different with such different physiology, there is just never going to be a magic pill.

-Let’s see what’s going on recently in cannabis and cancer research.***
+Let’s see what’s going on recently in marijuana and cancer research.***

 - Breast cancer.
 A recent review of the relevant research regarding the use of cannabinoids (the essential active compounds of marijuana) in the war on breast cancer concludes that “our current knowledge on the anti-tumor potential of cannabinoids in breast cancer, which suggests that cannabinoid-based medicines may be useful for the treatment of most breast tumor subtypes.”
 All of this research is based on rodent studies, and the joke in scientific research circles is that we’ve cured cancer in mice for decades.
 It’s important to understand that only a tiny percentage of therapeutic cancer drugs make it from an animal study clinical trial (about 5%), and even then, only about less than 8% (pdf) of oncology drugs that enter clinical trials actually end up being approved for use in humans.
 In other words, there’s only a 0.4% chance of any drug that’s being tested on cells or mice is ever going to end up being approved for human use.
 There is no nefarious conspiracy going on to block these drugs, it’s that in clinical trials the vast majority of these compounds fail to show effectiveness beyond their safety issues.
 And in cancer therapy, sometimes drugs that have a 51:49 benefit to risk ratio, and only keep a person alive for a few months get approved.
 So, the ones that don’t make are remarkably ineffective or unsafe.
 There is just no evidence that cannabis will treat or prevent breast cancer in humans.
 None.
 But let’s hope that it will fall in the 0.4% category.